Pharmacokinetics Calculator

 Formula: MD = (Cl × Cp × τ) ÷ F

-Example: Cl = 4 L/hr, Cp = 10 mg/L, τ = 12 hr, F = 0.8
+Example: Cl = 4 L/hr, Cp = 10 mg/L, τ = 12 hr, F = 0.8 → MD = 600 mg

 Clinical Importance of Pharmacokinetic Calculations

-• Drug interactions — Enzyme inducers (rifampicin) and inhibitors (fluconazole) directly alter clearance and half-life of co-administered drugs.
+• Drug interactions — enzyme inducers (rifampicin) and inhibitors (fluconazole) directly alter clearance and half-life of co-administered drugs

-• Therapeutic drug monitoring (TDM) — Drugs with narrow therapeutic indices (lithium, aminoglycosides, cyclosporine, phenytoin) require regular plasma level monitoring guided by PK principles.
+• Therapeutic drug monitoring (TDM) — drugs with narrow therapeutic indices (lithium, aminoglycosides, cyclosporine, phenytoin) require regular plasma level monitoring guided by PK principles

 How to Use This Pharmacokinetics Calculator